rajabatra/cmc-csci143/topic_13_finalproject/README.md

 1. you should display only the most recent 20 messages, and there should be links at the bottom that will take you to previous messages

     > **Hint:**
+    > A basic working version of this route is already given in the lecture videos above.
+    > This version, however, does NOT include a fast SQL command and corresponding index.
-    > The main challenge of this route will be writing a good SQL query and corresponding index to achieve the requirements above.
+    > The main challenge of this route will be creating the SQL command/index.

 *Route `/login`*
 1. a link to this page should only be visible in your menu if the user is not logged in